diagnosing neurology disorders

 comprehensive neurodiagnostic testing

 Dayton Children’s offers advanced neurodiagnostic testing to help our team diagnose neurological disorders and evaluate how well therapy is working.
 All of the pediatric neurology tests listed below are available at our main campus in Dayton.
-Electroencephalogram tests also are available at Dayton Children’s specialty care centers in Lima, Middletown and Springfield.
+Electroencephalogram (EEG) tests also are available at Dayton Children’s specialty care centers in Lima, south campus in Springboro and Springfield.